CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 ## Knowledge Modules
 This feature was dropped entirely.
 Additional information about the intended feature is available in the [White Paper](./White%20Paper.pdf).

-## Selections and Criteria and Persistence
+## Persistance of Selections and Criteria
 Criteria and Selections were previously composed by value, however this behavior has been inverted.
 DERP is now defined such that composed selections and criteria ARE references, rather than copied data.
 This behaves similar to standard C macro expansions.
 It is implementation-defined whether or not saved selections and criteria are persistent across interpreter sessions.

 ## 'like'